jlgreathouse/AMD_IBS_Toolkit/README.txt

     Rev. 3.06.
 [17] Advanced Micro Devices, Inc. "Processor Programming Reference (PPR) for
     AMD Family 17h Model 01h, Revision B1 Processors".
 AMD Publication #54945.
+18. Advanced Micro Devices, Inc. "Software Optimization Guide for AMD Family 16h Processors.
+AMD Publication #52128.
+Rev. 1.1.
+19. Advanced Micro Devices, Inc. "Software Optimization Guide for AMD Family 17h Processors.
+AMD Publication #55723.
+Rev. 3.00.

 Trademark Attribution
 --------------------------------------------------------------------------------
-(c) 2017 Advanced Micro Devices, Inc. All rights reserved.
+(c) 2017-2018 Advanced Micro Devices, Inc. All rights reserved.
-AMD, the AMD Arrow logo, AMD Phenom, Opteron, Ryzen, and combinations thereof are trademarks of Advanced Micro Devices, Inc. in the United States and/or other jurisdictions.
+AMD, the AMD Arrow logo, AMD Phenom, Opteron, Ryzen, EPYC, and combinations thereof are trademarks of Advanced Micro Devices, Inc. in the United States and/or other jurisdictions.
 Linux is a registered trademark of Linus Torvalds.
 Other names are for informational purposes only and may be trademarks of their respective owners.